George Kirk is portrayed by Chris Hemsworth, also known as

 Kirk were born on the same day (though the director's

-commentary on the DVD says that Spock is older than Kirk.)
+commentary on the movie DVD says that Spock is older than Kirk.)

 On pages 6-7, Captain Robau laments that the Kelvin doesn't